denten-books/plain-text/3-format.md

 in this Hegelian, historical sense, means exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with an ossified tradition, as was the case with Shklovsky's idiosyncratic naming of the flower, *uao*.
-The contradiction of understanding form as sound and form as formula lies at the center of formalist poetics.

-A recent conversation on the merits of surface reading has rekindled an interest in the archeological metaphor, which understands textuality in terms of depth and surface.
+The tension between extrinsic shape and intrinsic rule lies at the heart of literary theory, manifesting at times under differing yet essentially related vocabularies.
+The emphasis on extrinsic shape leads to the poetics of affective reading of the kind that privileges apparent surface phenomena.
+The emphasis on intrinsic rules logically leads to a hermeneutics or an archeology of text, by which the critics role becomes to discover non-apparent deep structural regularities.
+Recently, the theoretical distinction between shape and formula has been negotiated in terms of depth and surfaces.
 Two types of reading become evident in this model.
 The "symptomatic" literary critic reaches beyond the "ephemeral" external appearances to uncover internal and eternal metaphysical truth within.
 For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
 The psychologically minded critic reads in search of hidden drives, desires, or cognitive structures.
 By contrast to symptomatic reading, Stephen Best and Sharon Marcus describe a constellation of reading practices concerned with "what is evident, perceptible, apprehensible in text: what is neither hidden nor hiding; what, in the geometrical sense, has length and breadth but no thickness, and therefore covers no depth."
 The authors identify a constellation of related interpretation practices at the surface: reading for material surface, reading for verbal structure, reading for affect, reading for description, reading for pattern, and finally, reading for literal meaning or "just reading" [@best_surface_2009, 9].

 In the late 1960s, Susan Sontag similarly wrote about "the need for more attention to form in art."
 Interpretation can be liberating, she wrote, but it